PabloGancharov/PabloGancharov.github.io/_drafts/2017-02-21-integration-tests-1.markdown

 ### 3. Maintaining them should not be painful
 Maintaining them should have a cost/benefit balance that encourages the team to have them.

-### 4. The target should be as much as posible to production
+### 4. The target should be the closest as posible to production
 Having bugs that only happens in production environments and not in the testing replicas is the nightmare, because of that, the replicas should be as close to the production instance: Same OS, hardware, deployment process, load and a long etc.